To Be Hero X: Music

-The opening theme song for the series, titled "INERTIA", is performed by Hiroyuki Sawano with guest vocals by Rei (Newspeak) and lyrics by Benjamin (Benjamin Anderson), while the ending theme song, titled "KONTINUUM", is performed by SennaRin with lyrics also by Benjamin.
+The opening theme song for the series titled "INERTIA", is performed by SawanoHiroyuki[nZk]:Rei with and lyrics by Benjamin, while the ending theme song, titled "KONTINUUM", is performed by SennaRin with lyrics also by Benjamin.
+Benjamin and mpi performed the series' main theme titled "JEOPARDY", while SawanoHiroyuki[nZk]:Rei & SennaRin performed the X version of "INERTIA" for the final episode.

 Character and insert songs

 In addition to the opening and ending themes, To Be Hero X features a variety of character songs, many of which appear as insert tracks during episodes or were released shortly before a character's arc aired.